Rudd-O/curvetls/README.md

 curvetls is a Go library that gives you a robust framing and encryption layer for your Go programs, striving to be secure, strict, and simple.

-With curvetls, it's dead easy to go from raw sockets to secure channels, based on CurveCP (NaCL) encryption primitives, and you get framing for free.
-This makes it dead easy for you to write secure, robust clients and servers that do not need to implement low-level control flow at all.
-While curvetls is based on the CurveZMQ specification, it does not depend on any ZeroMQ or CurveZMQ libraries itself.
+With curvetls, it's dead easy to go from ordinary sockets to secure encrypted channels that support framing.
+This makes it trivial for you to write secure, robust clients and servers that do not need to implement low-level control flow.  curvetls does not use large or unproven libraries, avoids unsafe C bindings, follows well-documented specifications, practices well-understood cryptography, and avoids placing undue trust in peers, even authenticated ones.

 This library gives you a layered, stackable wrapper (client / server) for network I/O, which allows you to upgrade regular network sockets to the